MiladArbabi/Project-Sports-Poll/README.md

 Author general approach was to use stateless functional components rather than stateful components.

+Data is circulated throughout the application using react context API and games information is hardcoded as state inside the PollProvider.js component.

+React Router Dom is used for routing in this project.

 Styled components and framer motion elements are used throughout the project to style the application.

 Navigation bar takes the user to the three main pages of application including: